 Minority aid may be popular among donors, but it may have pernicious consequences for recipient politicians.
 I provide evidence that exposure to minority aid projects is associated with a decreased trust in recipient governments.
-However, this association does not persist over time.
-However, disruptions in trust in government due to minority aid projects may produce windows of opportunity for political entrepreneurs with anti-government or antiminority sentiments to gain power.
+Disruptions in trust in government due to minority aid projects may produce windows of opportunity for political entrepreneurs with anti-government or anti-minority sentiments to gain power.